k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 ## Customized Data Generators
 Defining Broadway flows or Actors for customized data generation logic is possible.
 ### Customized Data Generation Flows - Implementation Guidelines
 - Set the output generated value to be an external variable.

 - Add an external input named **value** to the data generator.
+The **value** must be the first input argument in the flow.
 This is needed since the Masking Actor always sends the input **value** (i.e. the original value) to the data generator.
-For example - a Masking Actor gets the original full address as an input value and calls a data generator in order to generate a new masked value based on an input State.
+For example, a Masking Actor gets the original full address as an input value and calls a data generator in order to generate a new masked value based on an input State.
 The address data generator flow needs to get the **value** and **state** as input parameters.
 The Masking Actor will send both parameters to the data generator.

 - From Fabric 8.2 and onwards, **the catalog masking can send the entire record to the data generator**.
 The record is sent with the **original values**.
 This can be beneficial to enable data generation where the generated value of one field can be determined based on other fields within the same record.
-For example - generating an SSN based on the customer type.
+For example, generating an SSN based on the customer type.

-  Add an external variable, named **record**, to the flow in order to get the entire record from the Catalog masking.
+ - Add an external variable, named **record**, to the flow in order to get the entire record from the Catalog masking.

   Example: The following flow gets the original address record as an input and generates a masked city based on the original state: